-In January 1984, my grandfather was in his final months, when I got offered a summer reporting internship at the Virginian Pilot in Norfolk Virginia.
-He could barely write, but managed to scratch out the following:
+In January 1984, my grandfather’s health was failing, when I got offered a summer reporting internship at the Virginian Pilot in Norfolk Virginia.
+He could barely write, but managed to send this:

-Papa was a well educated lawyer who deeply respected anything to do with civics, community building and the democratic process… including newspapers.
-But he was also a first generation immigrant who knew that journalism wasn’t the most lucrative career, and wanted me to live the American dream.
+Papa was a well educated lawyer who deeply respected anything to do with civics, community, and the democratic process… like newspapers.
+But he was also a first generation immigrant who wanted his grandson to live the American dream, and journalism didn’t seem like the path.
 So he occasionally suggested I also consider professions like law or medicine.

 Thanks papa for having cared about me so much – it all worked out.

 Here’s some of my clips from that summer: